Stebi-Lab/CIL_Road_Segmentation/README.md

 #### Different Models

-Other models can be run by changing the provided config yaml in train.py or by providing the corresponding checkpoint path in fine_tune.py/test.py.
-Without deeper project knowledge we don't advice doing so, as it may require additional model specific changes in the running script!
+The above configuration runs our best model staight out-of-the-box.
+We have developed configurable code, such that all other model configurations can be run by adjusting the provided config yaml in `train.py` and by providing the corresponding checkpoint path in `fine_tune.py` and `test.py`.
+Caution is needed as running the other configurations requires precise instructions in the config files.